This firewall does not have any interfaces assigned that are capable of using ALTQ traffic shaping for igb interface

 re1: link state changed to DOWN

-#8 Updated by Jim Pingle about 1 month ago
+#8 Updated by Jim Pingle 2 months ago

 The ticket was rejected because I attempted the same configuration and found no problem on current 2.4 snapshots.
 I have tested units with igb WAN/LAN and re WAN/LAN and both worked fine with ALTQ and produced no errors.

 The bug report, as written, was lacking any relevant information.
 No details about the interfaces, not even what page displayed the error.
 We require bug reports to contain at least enough information to replicate the problem and supporting details.
 We also recommend posting on the forum first to gather information and thoughts and perhaps get additional confirmation.